RussellStauffer/russellstauffer-github.io/README.md

 ChallengePostalCalculator was a C# Visual Studio program where the cost of a package was based on volume of the package in square inches.

+ChallengeSimpleDarts was a two-player dart game (sorry, no graphics) where the first person over 301 points won.
+C# - Visual Studio program.